raspberrypilearning/pico-probe/en/step_2.md

 --- /task ---

 --- task ---

-Fix a handle (for example, a yoghurt-cup stick, plastic straw, or short wooden dowel) to the top of the plastic base using tape or glue so the probe can be inserted into soil safely.
+Mark one screw as **Probe A** and the other as **Probe B** - wrap them in different coloured wires by stripping the socket connector from some socket-pin jumper cables and taping or soldering the ends to the probes.
+The pin ends will come in handy later for connecting the sensor to your breadboard.

 --- /task ---

 --- task ---

-Mark one screw as **Probe A** and the other as **Probe B** using a marker or small label to ensure consistent wiring in later steps.

---- /task ---

---- task ---

-Wipe the metal surfaces with a cloth to remove oils or oxidation that might affect conductivity.
+Fix a handle (for example, a yoghurt-cup stick, plastic straw, or short wooden dowel) to the top of the plastic base using tape or glue so the probe can be inserted into soil safely.

 --- /task ---